Small Town Woodsie. Story Teller. Content Curator.

 I joined the Army straight out of High School in 1989, got stationed in Germany and my tiny battalion was deployed to Operation Desert Shield.
 I was the only guy in my Gun Battery (artillery version of “company”) with an SLR Camera, so as we made our way through Iraq during Operation Desert Storm, I was scurried up to interesting sites to capture on film (downed planes, burned out APCs, the Sumerian city of Ur, etc).
 Up until then I’d taken pictures of friends, sunsets and heat lightning – so this was turning the amp up to 11, in contrast.

 In 1997 I obtained an Associates Degree in Visual Communications at Milwaukee Area Technical College .
 The Midwest was just-now embracing the web, but I had school experience in making Macromedia Director programs.
-I quickly taught myself HTML and more Photoshop, landed a job with a production house, got experience via three advertising agencies, and am now a Digital Marketing Specialist for the Sigma-Aldrich Corporation.
+I quickly taught myself HTML and more Photoshop, landed a job with a production house, got experience via three advertising agencies, and am now a Digital Analyst for a health care provider.